 Iran is currently developing the Chabahar-Herat railway corridor, connecting Afghanistan and the Indian Ocean at the Port of Chabahar, Babak explained.
 The project comprises of two parts; one line links the Port of Chabahar to the existing Sarakh-Balkh railway at Shamligh, while a second line connects the Iranian city of Khaf with Herat.
 As Afghanistan produces a lot of minerals this corridor is expected to enhance export volumes of the landlocked country significantly.

 Also under development is the North–South Transport Corridor connecting India, Iran, Azerbaijan and Russia via ship, rail and road.
 It is a 7,200 kilometer-long freight route set to reduce journey times between Mumbai and Moscow from forty to fourteen days.
 Test runs have already been carried out.
 However, two sections of the line situated in Iran are still under construction; a line connecting Astara with Rasht and a line connecting Rasht with Qazvin.
 It is anticipated that in the future ten million tonnes of freight will be transported within the network, especially as it also feeds the north-west offshoot to and from Europe.

 Finally, Iran also provides a link to Pakistan through the Istanbul-Tehran-Islamabad corridor.
-This corridor was established in 2009 and regular services have been up and running since 2010.
+This corridor was established in 2009, but has been in testing phase since then.
 The corridor enables transit along the 6,543 kilometre journey in ten days, bringing Pakistan closer to Europe.